Trees - Regional References

 TREES OF THE SOUTHEASTERN UNITED STATES

 Wilbur & Marion Duncan.
-A popular guide to identify every known tree of the southeastern U.S..
-Contains 300+ species, native and introduced, from the Coastal Plain to the highest elevations.
-Features easy i.d. keys, common & scientific names, distribution maps, an intro on basic leaf, flower, and stem structures, and a glossary of identifying terms.
+A popular guide to identify every known tree of the southeastern United States.
+Contains over 300 species, native and introduced, from the Coastal Plain to the highest elevations.
+Features easy identification keys, common and scientific names, distribution maps, an introduction on basic leaf, flower, and stem structures, as well as a glossary of identifying terms.
 6 x 9, 336p, 281 color photos, 57 line drawings, 253 distribution maps, 1 endleaf map, 2000.

 GUIDE TO SOUTHERN TREES

-This book has gone out of print, limited stock available.
+Sorry, this book has gone out of print and is no longer available.

 G9458 paperback..........US $14.95 CAN $19.95